The Appalachian State University campus is currently operating under normal conditions.

 Appalachian State University has completed a set of rigorous warning preparedness criteria established by the National Weather Service to earn the distinction of being a StormReady® University.

-The Department of Environmental Health, Safety and Emergency Management (EHS&EM)
+The Office of Environmental Health, Safety and Emergency Management (EHS&EM)

 Chancellor's Emergency Preparedness Message